 Polycrates cited that he and his relatives also celebrated the day of removing leaven (a reference to removing leaven before the feast of unleavened bread).
 Those that celebrated Passover on the 14th of Nisan had tremendous support – Polycrates said that ‘a great multitude’ supported him.
 Eusebius attested that all the churches of Asia still kept Passover in this manner.

 The Bishop of Rome, Victor, would have none of this!
 He tried to excommunicate the Eastern churches.
 This move was an attempt to separate the two groups from each other.
-Eusebius discussed this situation:
+Eusebius discussed this development.

 “Thereupon Victor, who presided over the church at Rome, immediately attempted to cut off from the common unity the parishes of all Asia, with the churches that agreed with them, as heterodox; and he wrote letters and declared all the brethren there wholly excommunicate.
 But this did not please all the bishops.
 And they besought him to consider the things of peace, and of neighborly unity and love.
 Words of theirs are extant, sharply rebuking Victor” (ibid, 5.24.9-10).

 Other Christian bishops did not approve of Victor’s actions.
 They sent letters to rebuke him for this move.
 It was likely viewed as a power grab or an attempt to denigrate the churches of the East.
 This is the first time that the Bishop of Rome tried to assert such authority over another group of churches – and the first time they tried to sever ties with others.
 In later centuries, this attempt to exert control over another region would become standard practice.

 The bishop of Lyons, Irenaeus, also disagreed with Victor.
 In his youth, Irenaeus spent some time around Polycarp; he is one of our primary sources about his life.
 He sent a scathing letter to Victor.
 In it, he said that some of the prior Roman bishops did not observe Passover.
 They still maintained peaceful communication with those who differed from them.